rojomisin/chef-play/README.md

 end
 ```

-The application configuration defined in conf_path will be created or replaced by template defined in conf_template.
+The application configuration defined in conf_path will be created/replaced by template defined in conf_template.

 #### Install exploded standalone distribution as service and don't generate application.conf